d-a-v-i-d-w-r-i-g-h-t/horiseon-refactor/README.md

 ## Description

+For this project, I was tasked to research accessibility standards and apply necessary or desired changes to the Horiseon website to better meet those standards, both to provide accessibilty to customers as well as to improve search engine optimization (SEO).

+While completing the above work, I could also take the opportunity to follow the "Scout Rule" and make the code cleaner or better organized than when I found it.

 Your GitHub profile is an extremely important aspect of your public identity as a developer.
 A well-crafted one allows you to show off your work to other developers as well as potential employers.
 An important component of your GitHub profile—and one that many new developers often overlook—is the README.md file.

 The quality of a README often differentiates a good project from a bad project.
 A good one takes advantage of the opportunity to explain and showcase what your application does, justify the technologies used, and even talk about some of the challenges you faced and features you hope to implement in the future.
 A good README helps you stand out among the large crowd of developers putting their work on GitHub.